netguru/Kissme/README.md

 `KotlinMultiPlatformStorage` allows to store key-value pairs in platform-specific way.

 ### Android
 Android implementation uses `SharedPreferences` interface.
-Library allows you too choose between storing values in named or default preferences provided by `PreferenceManager`.
+Library allows you to choose between storing values in named or default preferences provided by `PreferenceManager`.

 `SharedPreference` instance is initialized lazily when calling one of the available functions